garlicbreadcleric/markane/docs/editor-integration.md

 - [Markdown Link Updater](https://github.com/mathiassoeholm/markdown-link-updater) for updating link paths on file renames.
 - [Markdown Paste](https://github.com/telesoho/vscode-markdown-paste-image) for pasting images from clipboard.

 Personally, I've disabled all the built-in Markdown support in VS Code (`vscode.markdown` and `vscode.markdown-language-features`) as the above extensions replicate all the features from them that I need, but that is not necessary to use Markane.
-If you want to disable built-in extensions, you can find them by entering `@builtin: markdown` in the extensions search.
+If you want to disable built-in extensions, you can find them by entering `@builtin markdown` in the extensions search.